profsmith89/ctps/_sources/chap12.md

 [^fn8]: The recursive solution will use the same \`merge\` function that we used in the iterative solution, but I will slightly change its interface.
 While the iterative solution sorted the input list in place, it is more natural for the recursive solution to return the sorted list.
 This has to do with the lack of an explicit temporary, which we noticed in looking at the several factorial implementations.

-[^fn9]: In this chapter's active-learning exercises, you'll explore a fun recursive problem from nature, which will also introduce you to plotting in Python.

-[^fn10]: I learned about this challenge from Robert Sedgewick and Kevin Wayne's book, *Computer Science: An Interdisciplinary Approach* (Addison-Wesley, 2017).
+[^fn9]: I learned about this challenge from Robert Sedgewick and Kevin Wayne's book, *Computer Science: An Interdisciplinary Approach* (Addison-Wesley, 2017).
 It appears as Program 2.3.3.

-[^fn11]: Let's not worry about printing the actor's names, which is a detail we'll fix when we have a correctly working recursive function.
+[^fn10]: Let's not worry about printing the actor's names, which is a detail we'll fix when we have a correctly working recursive function.

-[^fn12]: The binary sequence produced by the function \`beckett\` is called a [Gray code](https://en.wikipedia.org/wiki/Gray_code), which has found many uses in our world, from electronic devices to experimental design.
+[^fn11]: The binary sequence produced by the function \`beckett\` is called a [Gray code](https://en.wikipedia.org/wiki/Gray_code), which has found many uses in our world, from electronic devices to experimental design.
 Now that you know about this code, read about it and look for it in your world!